Dormancy-aware timed branching bisimilarity, with an application to communication protocol analysis: Introduction

 In~\cite{BMR02b}, a first attempt has been made to define this coarser version.
 The attempt was unsatisfactory.
 The definition in that paper was in fact complicated to such an extent that it led to errors in the paper that were not spotted at the time.
 Like the definition of the standard version, the definition concerned refers to a two-phase operational semantics of a version of \ACP\ with abstraction for processes with discrete relative timing.
 In this paper, a definition will be given that refers to a time-stamped operational semantics instead.
 It turns out that taking a time-stamped operational semantics as the basis results in a definition that is far less complicated than the one from~\cite{BMR02b}.

+To give a first indication of the usefulness of the proposed equivalence, it is also shown in this paper that in the case of the PAR protocol all internal actions that hinder performance analysis can be removed without preceding abstraction from the timing of actions if we use the axioms based on the proposed equivalence.
+Because of the plausible rationale behind this equivalence that is given in this paper, it is likely that the usefulness of the proposed equivalence is not restricted to the PAR protocol.

-The contributions of this paper are not only the definition of a variant of the standard notion of branching bisimilarity for processes with discrete relative timing and the devising of an axiom schema characterizing the difference between the standard notion and the variant, but also (a)~the identification of a version of \ACP\ with abstraction for processes with discrete relative timing that is arguably the core of the versions presented earlier in~\cite{BB95b,BBR98a,BM02a}, (b)~the definition of both a two-phase structural operational semantics and a time-stamped structural operational semantics of the identified version, (c)~two equivalent definitions of the standard notion of branching bisimilarity for processes with discrete relative timing, one referring to the two-phase semantics and one referring to the time-stamped semantics, and (d)~the extension of the identified version with unrestricted nested guarded recursion.
+The contributions of this paper are not only the definition of a variant of the standard notion of branching bisimilarity for processes with discrete relative timing and the devising of an axiom schema characterizing the difference between the standard notion and the variant, but also (a)~the definition of both a two-phase structural operational semantics and a time-stamped structural operational semantics of a version of \ACP\ with abstraction for processes with discrete relative timing, (b)~two equivalent definitions of the standard notion of branching bisimilarity for processes with discrete relative timing, one referring to the two-phase semantics and one referring to the time-stamped semantics, and (c)~the extension of the version of \ACP\ being considered with unrestricted nested guarded recursion.
+The version of \ACP\ being considered is arguably the core of the versions presented earlier in~\cite{BB95b,BBR98a,BM02a}.
+To the best of my knowledge, time-stamped structural operational semantics of process algebras for processes with relative timing and process algebras with unrestricted nested guarded recursion have not been considered in the computer science literature before.

 The structure of this paper is as follows.
 First, the version of \ACP\ with abstraction for processes with discrete relative timing used in this paper is presented (Section~\ref{sect-prelims}).
 Next, this version is used to formally specify the PAR protocol and to analyze it (Section~\ref{sect-par-protocol}).
 Then, the standard notion of branching bisimilarity for processes with discrete relative timing is defined in two ways (Section~\ref{sect-standard-bisim}).
 Following this, the variant of the standard notion referred to above is introduced and an axiom schema that characterizes the difference between the two notions is given (Section~\ref{sect-coarser-eqv}).
 After that, the analysis is revisited using that axiom schema (Section~\ref{sect-analysis-3}).
 Finally, some concluding remarks are made (Section~\ref{sect-conclusion}).